I. Abstract

 This approach enables seamless integration into modern data catalogues and platforms that support EO discovery standards.

-7.7.4.
+7.5.2.
 Tool and Ecosystem Support

-The unified data model facilitates interoperability with tools and libraries across the following domains:
+The Unified Data Model facilitates interoperability with tools and libraries across the following domains:

 Scientific computing: NetCDF-based libraries (e.g., xarray, netCDF4), Zarr-compatible clients.